Business Initiative Home

 Why this matters: Category pattern study shows approaches.
 If you study patterns, you see creation approaches.
 This study enables approach understanding.

-Pro tip: Use our TAM SAM SOM Calculator to evaluate market size for new categories.
+Pro tip: Use our TAM Calculator to evaluate market size for new categories.
 Calculate market size to see category potential.

 category identification market gap analysis customer need analysis technology trends category patterns